MarcoLinton/marcolinton.github.io/_tabs/my work.md

 ---

 ## Research interests:
 My general research revolves around low-dimensional groups.
 I am particularly interested in one-relator groups, free-by-cyclic groups and graphs of free groups.
-Within these classes I mainly think about hierarchies, hyperbolicity, the conjugacy problem and the efficiency of the word problem.
+Within these classes I mainly think about hyperbolicity, coherence, the conjugacy problem and the efficiency of the word problem.
 I am also interested in compression and its applications to computational questions in groups.

 ## My articles: